 Post-Doctoral Research Associate

-As a post-doc, Kellee's principal duties and responsibilities include working on various pathogens infecting economically important plants or insects in Florida by developing novel and reliable detection methods with PCR, RT-PCR, qPCR, LAMP, RPA and CRISPR-based relevant techniques.
+As a post-doc, Dr. Britt's principal duties and responsibilities include working on various pathogens infecting economically important plants or insects in Florida by developing novel and reliable detection methods with PCR, RT-PCR, qPCR, LAMP, RPA and CRISPR-based relevant techniques.
 She focuses on identifying and characterizing new or emerging pathogens of citrus and their insect vectors (i.e., Asian citrus psyllid (ACP), aphids, whiteflies, etc), and gene expression profile (i.e. metagenomics, high throughput sequencing) of these hosts.
 She also works on the bioinformatic aspects of various ongoing projects in the Citrus Pathology program at SWFREC.
-In her spare time, Kellee enjoys hiking and trying new cuisines, as well as traveling to new places to learn different cultures.

 Ana Redondo